CloudFix: Automated Policy Repair for Cloud Access Control Policies Using Large Language Models: Experimental Design

 \textbf{Setup.} We employed the instruction-tuned variants of \textit{CodeLlama-7B-Instruct}, \textit{Llama-3.2-3B-Instruct}, \textit{DeepSeek-Coder-7B-Instruct-v1.5}, and \textit{Granite-3.3-8B-Instruct}.
-We prompted all models using the Fault Localization-guided prompting strategy with a request size of 30 and for all of the 282 access control policies.
+We prompted all models using the Fault Localization guided prompt with a request size of 30 for all 282 access control policies.

 \textbf{Results.} Figure \ref{fig:llms} shows the overall repair accuracy of each model.
 Notably, CodeLlama achieves the highest overall accuracy of 92.3\%, followed by Llama of 63.7\%.
 DeepSeek-Coder and Granite had a relatively similar overall repair accuracy of 54.0\% and 53.7\%.
 Table \ref{tab:fl_llm_comparison} further shows the accuracy breakdown.
-CodeLlama was able to repair 54.3\% of the 282 policies.
+CodeLlama was able to repair 54.3\% (complete repair rate) of the 282 policies .
 The low accuracy in the rest of the models is best explained in the third category, which shows an increasing number of failed repairs, going from left to right.

-\textbf{RQ4: How well do the repairs generated by CloudFix generalize to requests not seen during the repair process?} The goal of this experiment is to test whether our repair framework can identify and generalize to semantically similar access patterns rather than overfitting to specific requests.
-A motivating example for this experiment involves multiple requests targeting similar resources,

-\texttt{(s3:getObject,arn:aws:s3:::category/\textbf{data-1})} \\ \texttt{(s3:getObject,arn:aws:s3:::category/\textbf{data-2})} \\ \texttt{(s3:getObject,arn:aws:s3:::category/\textbf{data-3})} \\ which could be grouped together to allows access to \\ \texttt{(s3:getObject,arn:aws:s3:::category/\textbf{data-*})} \\ Enumerating similar requests this way has undesired effect.
-It challenges the LLM's ability to generalize.
-As a result, simpler models might try to patch the policy by adding a specific rule for each file.
-While this works to correctly classify the provided requests, it fails for semantically related other requests and requires the models to reason more.
-Therefore, we test whether LLMs can repair policies in a way that generalizes to semantically similar access requests.

-\textbf{Setup.} To answer RQ4, we evaluate the generalizability of CloudFix.
-To enumerate the requests, we first pick one misclassified request from the request sets of each policy and enumerate its resource into 10 new variants, similar to those conforming to the pattern shown above.
-This generated a total of 20 requests.
-Next, for each policy, we generated the repair using both the Baseline and FL-guided approaches on these 20 requests.
-To evaluate the repair on unseen requests, we then synthesized 15 variant requests from the same requests and evaluated whether the repaired policies correctly classified these unseen but semantically similar requests.